COVID-19 Cough Classification using Machine Learning and Global Smartphone Recordings: Introduction

-Respiratory data such as breathing, sneezing, speech, eating behaviour and coughs can be processed by machine learning algorithms to diagnose respiratory illness such as COVID-19~ \cite{deshpande2020overview,belkacem2020end, schuller2020covid}.
-Simple machine learning tools, like a binary classifier, are able to distinguish COVID-19 respiratory sounds from healthy counterparts with an AUC exceeding 0.80~\cite{brown2020exploring}.
-Detecting COVID-19 by analysing only the cough sounds is also possible.
-AI4COVID-19 is a mobile app which records 3 seconds of cough audio which is analysed automatically to provide an indication of COVID-19 status within 2 minutes~\cite{imran2020ai4covid}.
-A medical dataset containing 328 cough sounds have been recorded from 150 patients of four different types: COVID-19, Asthma, Bronchitis and Healthy.
-A deep neural network (DNN) was shown to distinguish between COVID-19 and other coughs with an accuracy of 96.83\%~\cite{pal2020pay}.
+Respiratory data such as breathing, sneezing, speech, eating behaviour and coughing can be processed by machine learning algorithms to diagnose respiratory illness \cite{deshpande2020overview, belkacem2021end, schuller2020covid}.
+Simple machine learning tools, like binary classifiers, are able to distinguish COVID-19 respiratory sounds from healthy counterparts with an area under the ROC curve (AUC) exceeding 0.80~\cite{brown2020exploring}.
+Detecting COVID-19 by analysing only the cough sounds is also possible. \mbox{AI4COVID-19} is a mobile app that records 3 seconds of cough audio which is analysed automatically to provide an indication of COVID-19 status within 2 minutes~\cite{imran2020ai4covid}.
+A deep neural network (DNN) was shown to distinguish between COVID-19 and other coughs with an accuracy of 96.83\% on a dataset containing 328 coughs from 150 patients of four different classes: COVID-19, asthma, bronchitis and healthy ~\cite{pal2021pay}.
 There appear to be unique patterns in COVID-19 coughs that allow a pre-trained Resnet18 classifier to identify COVID-19 coughs with an AUC of 0.72.
-In this case cough samples were collected over the phone from 3621 individuals with confirmed COVID-19~\cite{bagad2020cough}.
-COVID-19 coughs were classified with a higher AUC of 0.97 (sensitivity = 98.5\% and specificity = 94.2\%) by a Resnet50 architecture trained on coughs from 4256 subjects and evaluated on 1064 subjects that included both COVID-19 positive and COVID-19 negative subjects \cite{laguarta2020covid}.
+In this case, cough samples were collected over the phone from 3621 individuals with confirmed COVID-19~\cite{bagad2020cough}.
+COVID-19 coughs were classified with a higher AUC of 0.97 (sensitivity = 98.5\% and specificity = 94.2\%) by a Resnet50 architecture, trained on coughs from 4256 subjects and evaluated on 1064 subjects that included both COVID-19 positive and COVID-19 negative subjects by implementing four biomarkers \cite{laguarta2020covid}.
+A high AUC exceeding 0.98 was also achieved in \cite{andreu2021generic} when discriminating COVID-19 positive coughs from COVID-19 negative coughs on a clinically validated dataset consisting of 2339 COVID-19 positive and 6041 COVID-19 negative subjects using DNN based classifiers.